In this section, questions are set on the following novels:

 NOTE: Answer the questions set on BOTH extracts, i.e. QUESTION 1.1 AND

 1.1 EXTRACT A

-1.1.6 One of the themes in Cry, the Beloved Country is religion.
+1.1.6 One of the themes in the novel, Cry, the Beloved Country, is power.
+Discuss this theme.
+(3)

 1.2 EXTRACT B